silentorb/heroes-realm/README.md

 # Heroes Realm

 * A custom Hexen map
-* By Christopher W. Johnson
+* Created by Christopher W. Johnson
+* Focuses on dodging and puzzles instead of killing
 * Requires GZDoom